PBirungi/gee_danube_flood_detection/README.md

 The main outputs include: Pre-flood Sentinel-2 composite (true color), Flood Sentinel-2 composite (true color), Optical flood mask, SAR flood mask (gap filler) and Final fused flood extent.

 The maps reveal the areas inundated during the flood.
-Due due the cloud cover limitations of optical data, the fused product provides a more complete and reliable estimate of the flooded area.
+Due to the cloud cover limitations of optical data, the fused product provides a more complete and reliable estimate of the flooded area.
 Limitations include potential misclassification in urban areas and minor false positives in steep or shadowed terrain.

 Requirements to reproduce:
 Google Earth Engine account (JavaScript API)